garganshul108/BookMyTable/mylog.md

 merger:

 - input-component-test into auto-app's merge-input-cpmponent
-- merge input component is the new branch; not deleted
+- merge input component is the new branch; not deleted; renamed as ref-registration
 - input-component-test deleted

 - new branch: merge-input-component